-Arabica beans and robusta beans are two different species of coffee grown commercially for consumption as coffee.
+Arabica and Robusta beans are two different species (“varietals”, or varieties) of coffee grown commercially for consumption as coffee.
 The general differences are those of taste, the conditions under which the two species grow and economic differences.

 Robustas taste range is neutral to harsh and they are often described as tasting grain-like, oatmeally.
 Burnt tires is the description that I personally find most accurate.
 Their unroasted smell is often described as raw-peanutty.
 There are high quality robustas on the market but they are rare and reserved exclusively for the best robusta containing espressos.